 As a small business you may find it useful to use third party software so you can take advantage of its inbuilt security measures.
-For example, RealtimeCRM enables you to restrict what different users can see and access.
+RealtimeCRM enables you to restrict what different users can see and access.
 In that way you can protect your customer’s personal data and only allow staff members the absolute minimum access they need to carry out their work.
-Plus with the Event Log feature you can see if any unauthorised access has taken place adding an extra layer of security.
+Plus, with the Event Log you can see if any unauthorised access has taken place which adds an extra layer of security.

 Do you need a Data protection Officer (DPO)?

 As a small business you probably won’t need to have a Data Protection Officer (DPO) unless: